balqui/degais/paper/paper.md

-perspective of an outside vertex, or indeed of a disjoint second clan, all the edges connecting to nodes inside the clan are of the same equivalence class, so that class can be chosen for edges upon collapsing disjoint clans into vertices.
+perspective of an outside vertex, or indeed of a disjoint second clan, all the edges connecting to nodes inside the clan are of the same equivalence class, so that this class can be chosen for edges upon collapsing disjoint clans into vertices.
 Thus, we consider _strong clans_, those that don't intersect any other clan, and by collapsing them into vertices we get a tree-like organization of smaller